dss-extensions/DSS-Python/README.md

 ## Brief release history

+- **2020-12-28 / version 0.10.7: Maintenance release to match DSS C-API 0.10.7, based on on OpenDSS revision 2963.
+Includes fixes and new features from the official OpenDSS.**
-- **2020-07-31 / version 0.10.6: Maintenance release to match DSS C-API 0.10.6, based on on OpenDSS revision 2909.
-New important settings: `DSS.LegacyModels` and `DSS.Error.ExtendedErrors`.**
+- 2020-07-31 / version 0.10.6: Maintenance release to match DSS C-API 0.10.6, based on on OpenDSS revision 2909.
+New important settings: `DSS.LegacyModels` and `DSS.Error.ExtendedErrors`.
 - 2020-03-03 / version 0.10.5: Maintenance release to match DSS C-API 0.10.5, based on on OpenDSS revision 2837.
 Temporarily drops the v8 parallel-machine functions, as well as conda packages on Windows.
 - 2019-11-16 / version 0.10.4: Maintenance release to match DSS C-API 0.10.4.
 - 2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.